 - Slip-and-fall accidents and other premises liability cases

-In North Carolina, the definition of wrongful death is a death caused by a wrongful act, neglect or default of another.
+North Carolina outlines wrongful death in N.C.
+Gen. Stat § 28A-18-2.
+The definition under this law is a death caused by a wrongful act, neglect, or default of another.
 It is a civil matter, even when a criminal act caused the victim’s death.

 The law provides for the personal representative of the deceased’s estate to file a claim to recover damages that are a result of the wrongful death.
-In fact, a wrongful death claim may be pursued in civil court even while a criminal action is being prosecuted in criminal court for the same incident.
-This is because the civil action seeks monetary damages, while the criminal action seeks to punish the wrongdoer with imprisonment, fines or other penalties.
+A wrongful death claim may be pursued in civil court even while a criminal action is being prosecuted in criminal court for the same incident.
+This is because the civil action seeks monetary damages while the criminal action seeks to punish the wrongdoer with imprisonment, fines, or other penalties.

 Damages Available in a Wrongful Death Claim